sparrowsl/pipeline/docs/STYLE_GUIDE.md

 ### Color Consistency

-1. Stick to the dashboard color palette
+1. Stick to the dashboard color palette with the two primary accents
+2. Use purple (#ad89fd) for primary interactions and brand elements
+3. Use lime (#bde35b) for positive actions and highlights
-2. Use semantic colors appropriately (success, error, warning)
+4. Use semantic colors appropriately (success, error, warning)
-3. Maintain sufficient contrast ratios
+5. Maintain sufficient contrast ratios
-4. Use the defined text color hierarchy
-5. Apply accent colors sparingly for emphasis
+6. Apply accent colors purposefully for maximum impact

 ## Example Usage